yendregi/Stardate-Calculator-Java-App/README.md

 # StarDateWidget
 A Java StarDate taskbar widget
+The widget sits in your task bar such as :
+<windows img>, <linux img>, <mac imc>